h1376h/MLCourse/ML_Obsidian_Vault/Lectures/3/Quiz/L3_4_16_explanation.md

 ![Categorical Data with 4 Levels](../Images/L3_4_Quiz_16/2_dummy_variables.png)

-For a categorical variable with k levels, we typically create k-1 dummy variables to avoid perfect multicollinearity (known as the "dummy variable trap").
+For a categorical variable with $k$ levels, we typically create $k-1$ dummy variables to avoid perfect multicollinearity (known as the "dummy variable trap").
 This is done by designating one level as the reference category.

 In our example with 4 categories (A, B, C, D), we created 3 dummy variables (with A as the reference category):
 ```